 Most cases of septic shock are caused by hospital-acquired gram-negative bacilli or gram-positive cocci and often occur in immunocompromised patients and patients with chronic and debilitating diseases.
 Rarely, it is caused by Candida or other fungi.
 A postoperative infection (deep or superficial) should be suspected as the cause of septic shock in patients who have recently had surgery.
 A unique, uncommon form of shock caused by staphylococcal and streptococcal toxins is called toxic shock syndrome Toxic Shock Syndrome (TSS) Toxic shock syndrome is caused by staphylococcal or streptococcal exotoxins.
 Manifestations include high fever, hypotension, diffuse erythematous rash, and multiple organ dysfunction, which... read more .

 Septic shock occurs more often in neonates (see Neonatal Sepsis Neonatal Sepsis Neonatal sepsis is invasive infection, usually bacterial, occurring during the neonatal period.
-Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more ), the elderly, and pregnant women.
+Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more ), older people, and pregnant women.
 Predisposing factors include

 Common causative sites of infection include the lungs and the urinary, biliary, and gastrointestinal tracts.